ADD CONDITION

 Patients using this product should be aware that it is for external use only.
 It is important to avoid using this product in conjunction with other topical pain relievers or heating devices, such as heating pads.
 Contact with the eyes should be strictly avoided, and the product should not be applied to wounds or damaged skin.
 Additionally, patients should refrain from bandaging the area tightly after application.

-In the event that the condition worsens, or if symptoms persist for more than 7 days or resolve and then recur within a few days, patients are advised to stop use and consult a healthcare professional.
+In the event that the condition worsens, or if symptoms persist for more than 7 days, or if symptoms clear up and then recur within a few days, patients are advised to stop use and consult a healthcare professional.

-For those who are pregnant or breastfeeding, it is recommended to seek advice from a health professional prior to use.
+For pregnant or breastfeeding individuals, it is recommended to seek advice from a health professional prior to use.

 This product should be kept out of reach of children.
-If ingested, immediate medical assistance should be sought, or the Poison Control Center should be contacted at 1-800-222-1222.
+In the case of accidental ingestion, immediate medical assistance should be sought, or contact should be made with a Poison Control Center at 1-800-222-1222.

 Drug Interactions